johnstaveley/SecurityEssentials/Developer README.md

 5) Search for TODO in code to see further actions which could be taken
 6) When creating a build pipeline for your company, ensure you add in the extensions mentioned in azure-pipelines.yml
 7) If you want to do threat modelling then install Microsoft threat modelling tool preview https://aka.ms/tmtpreview
+8) Update the security policy Security.md or remove if project is not open source

 Azure Devops Setup
 ------------------